Hardware Connections

 Note

-If you cannot enumerate the network depth camera or need to modify the IP address of the camera, please refer to Application example: Setting the IP address of the network depth camera.
+If you need to modify the IP address of the camera, please refer to Application Example: Set Camera IP.

 Trigger Principle